Background and Description:

 The Eric C. Svensson Memorial Scholarship is being awarded for the first time in 2021 by the CAP Foundation (CAPF) as a memorial to Eric Svensson, a renowned Canadian neutron scattering Physicist, who also served as President of the Canadian Association of Physicists (CAP) in 1997-98.

 The Scholarship is awarded to a CAP Graduate Student Member who has demonstrated both research excellence and significant service to the physics (CAP) community.
-The first scholarship will be presented in 2021.
+The next scholarship will be presented in 2023.

 A $3,000 scholarship is being awarded.